meltyourface/blank/posts/Spirit-Box/Comparative-Analysis-Popular-Spirit-Box-Models-for-Paranormal-Communication/index.md

 - Paranormal detection capabilities: The dual-sweep functionality enhances communication possibilities, while noise reduction minimizes false positives.
 - Effectiveness: Provides an unrivaled experience compared to previous single-sweep models, allowing for richer and more intricate spirit communications.

-Case study: Paranormal investigator Kari Winter recounts an incident using the P-SB11 where she captured what she believes is a spirit saying her name, providing validation for the effectiveness of this device.
+**Case study**: Paranormal investigator Kari Winter recounts an incident using the P-SB11 where she captured what she believes is a spirit saying her name, providing validation for the effectiveness of this device.

 4. The Ovilus IV: